carpdiem/carpdiem.github.io/about.md

 ## How do I reach you?

-For now, message me on Twitter.
-The link is in the footer.
+If it's short, message me on Twitter: [@carpdiem](https://twitter.com/carpdiem).

+If it's long, you can email me at "mail -AT- usuallypragmatic -DOT- com".